dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

   Notice that the event handler was declared as `async` (or `Async` with Visual Basic).
 An async method suspends the code when the awaited method, `FetchWeatherFromServer` is called, designated by the `await` (or `Await` with Visual Basic) keyword.
 Until the `FetchWeatherFromServer` finishes, the button's handler code returns control to the caller of the async method.
 This is similar to a synchronous method except that a synchronous method waits for every operation in the method to finish after which control is returned to the caller.

   Awaited methods utilize the threading context of the current method, which in the case of the button handler, is the UI thread.
 This means that calling `await FetchWeatherFromServer();` (Or `Await FetchWeatherFromServer()` with Visual Basic) causes the code in `FetchWeatherFromServer` to run on the UI thread.
-However, notice that `await Task.Run...` is used.
+However, notice that `await Task.Run` is used.
 This creates a new thread on the thread pool for the designated task, `FetchWeatherFromServer`, so it's not running in the UI thread but on its own thread.

 - Fetching the Weather